Introduction

 The biennale positions itself within Zurich's vibrant design ecosystem, which includes prominent educational institutions, design studios, technology companies, and cultural organizations.
 This context has shaped the biennale's distinctive character—combining Swiss precision and craftsmanship with innovation and critical inquiry.

-Inaugural edition focused on "Automation and Agency" with 35 participating designers
+Inaugural edition focused on "Hello Future" with 35 participating designers at six locations throughout Zurich

 Second edition explored "Data Materialities" across 12 venues throughout Zurich